mhorpheus/test/Project-Management.md

 - all other administrative documents (eg. hours usage summary),
 - anything being a product of the analysis performed by XFIR, eg: timelines, graphs, Intel Reports, etc.
 - malware samples and related data, the client is not the owner of malware identified,
+- used to share information with other teams, eg. Threat Intel, if needed.
 - **do not** store anything listed under the "Evidence folder".

 ### Evidence Folder